 Sarah nodded.
 "Is something wrong, mommy?" she asked in return, curious what was triggering her mother's emotions.

 Ahsoka shook her head negatively.
 "No, Sarah.
-I'm just used to seeing you dressed prettier, that's all."
+I'm just used to seeing you dressed in prettier outfits, that's all."

 "Are you going to play too, Mommy?"